graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 When extending a schema, it's often because you want to expose data from Node.js that would be difficult too difficult (or impossible) to access from PostgreSQL.
-When defining a field on an existing table-backed type defined by Postgraphile, it's useful to access data from the underlying table in the resolver.
+When defining a field on an existing table-backed type defined by PostGraphile, it's useful to access data from the underlying table in the resolver.

 To do this you can use the `@requires(columns: […])` field directive to declare